top of page

 What are your values?

 I LOVE social dancing.
 And I also love competing.
-Here is where I think I went wrong at CH.
+Here is where I think I went wrong at CH:

-I also happen to love volunteering for these big events because I like being "behind the scenes" if you will, and watching the flow of everything unfold from my unique perspective as a volunteer.
-I also love relaxing by a pool with a good book.
-Or enjoying deep conversations with distant living friends in the hot tub.
-I think this right here is MY problem.
-I haven't decided what my values are properly.
-I split my time up between too many things and then I don't actually get to enjoy any of them.
-I need to decide what Camp Hollywood is to me from now on otherwise I won't have enough energy to be present and experience the weekend as well as I could have if I made specific intentional choices with my time during and prior to the weekend.
+So how did a weekend full of things I love turn out to be such a disappointment?
+My values weren't clear, leading me to split my time up between too many things, which resulted in my not being able to fully enjoy any of them.
+I need to decide what Camp Hollywood is to me from now on— otherwise, I won't have enough energy to be present and experience the weekend as well as I could have if I made specific intentional choices with my time during and prior to the weekend.
 I want to compete again, but I also want to be able to social dance more next time.
-I think I want these things more than volunteering.
-And I think relaxing is going to be critical to recovering from the nights of social dancing and the days competing.
+I think I want these things more than volunteering, and I think having the margin to relax is going to be critical to recovering from the nights of social dancing and the days of competing.

 Can I have all of these values together?